What is the screening test?

-Screening for bowel cancer involves a simple, at-home test called a faecal occult blood test (FOBT).
-This test looks for traces of blood in the poo which are invisible to the human eye and could be a sign of bowel cancer.
+Testing for bowel cancer uses a simple, at-home test called a faecal occult blood test (FOBT).
+This test looks for traces of blood in poo which are invisible and could be a sign of bowel cancer.

 How does the test work?

-To do the test, you need to take a small sample from two separate bowel movements.
+You need to take a small sample from two separate bowel movements.
 This means you’ll need to go to the toilet twice to poo and take a sample each time.
+Collect the two samples as close together as you can.

-The mail out kit has everything you need to do the test in your home, including detailed instructions, a flushable toilet liner, collection tube and stick, a sanitary zip lock bag and reply-paid envelope.
+The mail out kit has everything you need to do the test in your home, including:

 Follow these four simple steps